 You’ll also like: Interview: Model and Dancer Nardia Boodoo and Coconut Rice With Fresh Ginger

-In interviewing Nardia for her recent Unpeeled profile, she talked about her family’s green seasoning recipe.
+In interviewing her for her recent Unpeeled profile, Nardia talked about her family’s green seasoning recipe.
 Green seasoning is ubiquitous in Trinidad.
 “Everything you make in Trinidad gets touched with that,” says Nardia.
 It is a condiment, a sauce, a marinade, and Trini food’s all-around best bud.

 This most special family recipe has been passed down from Nardia’s great-grandmom to her grandmom to her father and then to her.
 And now to us.
 Truly a big honor.